EVerest/everest-core/modules/EVSE/OCPP201/docs/index.rst

 * **set_external_limits** to apply power or ampere limits at the EVSE received by the CSMS using the SmartCharging feature profile.
 Libocpp contains the business logic to calculate the composite schedule for received charging profiles.
 This module gets notified in case charging profiles are added, changed, or cleared.
 When notified, this module requests the composite schedule from libocpp and publishes the result via the provided
-  :ref:`ocpp_generic <provides-ocpp_generic>` interface implementation.
+  :ref:`ocpp_generic <handwritten_ocpp201_provides-ocpp_generic>` interface implementation.
 The duration of the composite schedule can be configured by the configuration parameter
   **PublishChargingScheduleDurationS** of this module.
 The configuration parameter **PublishChargingScheduleIntervalS** defines the interval to use to periodically retrieve and publish the composite schedules.
 The configuration parameter **RequestCompositeScheduleUnit** can be used to specify the unit in which composite schedules are requested and shared within EVerest.